deepsense-ai/ds-pycontain/README.md

 * Pull docker images from dockerhub (or similar).
 * Run docker container to execute a one-off command.
 * Run docker container to execute a long-running process and communicate with it.
+* Run python commands in a container and get the result.

 Project boostraped with ds-template: [https://deepsense-ai.github.io/ds-template/](https://deepsense-ai.github.io/ds-template/).